 Here’s a delicious way to use some of that extra sourdough starter you may have from maintaining your culture (sometimes called discard).

-I like galettes because they are more forgiving than pies (they’re supposed to look rustic!)
-Plus, since they’re open-faced, when you make this recipe, you get TWO galettes’ from it!
+I like galettes because they are more forgiving than pies (they’re supposed to look messy, er, rustic!)
+Plus, since they’re open-faced, when you make this recipe, you get TWO galettes from it!

-You can use any combination of flour which adds up to 250 grams.
-I like using 50% spelt or other ancient grain flour mixed with 50% all-purpose flour.
+You can use any combination of flours.
+I usually use 50% spelt or other ancient grain flour and 50% all-purpose flour.

-This crust recipe adds very little sugar, since fruits added contain plenty of natural sugars to make this sweet enough.
+The dough recipe contains very little sugar, since fruits added contain plenty of natural sugars and will make this sweet enough.

 Plus, with such little sugar in the dough, you can make savory galettes with it, too, like this galizza (galette pizza)!